keyper/keyper-ios-sdk/README.md

 ### Push Notifications

-To register for remote push notifications (if your app not already does), add this code to the App Delegate:
+To register for remote push notifications (if your app not already does), add this code to the App Delegate (or, use the newer UNNotification APIs):

 ```
 - (void)requestPushNotifications {